chrisolwell/Home_Gardeners_Analysis/README.md

 - Amy (X Role): Decided which technologies will be used for each step of the project.

 ## Machine Learning Model
-(Triangle Team Member) presented a provisional machine learning model that stands in for the final machine learning model and accomplished the following:
+Bree presented a provisional machine learning model that stands in for the final machine learning model and accomplished the following:
 - Takes in data in from the provisional database
 - Outputs label(s) for input data